 Ok self, the time is set for 20 minutes so just turn off your thoughts.
 Sounds easy enough.
 Go!

 [Thoughts]…. ah, this is nice… oh I have to remember to make an appointment for the dog… I should get him some more of those new treats he likes so much… maybe I should get chicken for dinner while I’m out… oops!
 I’m not supposed to be thinking.
 Ok.
 I’m done thinking… I hear the air conditioner, I’ll just focus on that so I stop thinking… are my thoughts stopped?
 Nope.
 Hm.
 Ok, I’ll start now!

 And my thoughts never really stopped the whole 20 minutes.
 That monologue slowed down a bit, but never really stopped.

-There’s no doubt in my mind that the benefits are worth the effort.
-The proof is real and I want to the benefit for myself!
+There’s no doubt that the benefits are worth the effort.
+The proof is real and I want you to have the benefit for yourself!

 So that, my friend, is what meditation is and how to start it.
 I hope you decide to join me in my goal of adopting a regular meditation routine into your daily life.
 You have nothing to lose as it costs nothing and takes little time.
 Why not try something that could make life a little better for yourself?